 |SAT or ACT Test Scores||

 We require either the SAT or ACT, and will use the highest section scores for the SAT or the highest section scores for the ACT as part of our application review.
-Beginning with applicants for Fall 2018, we will not require the optional SAT Essay or the optional ACT Writing section.
+We do not require the optional SAT Essay or the optional ACT Writing section.
 Here's why!

 For students attending high school within the U.S.: Self-reported or official SAT or ACT scores may be used for application review.
 You may self-report your test scores on the Common Application or Coalition Application, or upload a copy of your score report to your Olin Applicant Status Page (which will become accessible after you submit an application to Olin).
 Test scores sent directly from the testing agency (College Board or ACT), or that appear on an official high school transcript or are submitted directly by a high school counselor to Olin are considered official.
 Students who are admitted to and choose to enroll at Olin will be required to submit official test scores at that time, if they were not submitted with the application.
 Please note: if an application is reviewed with self-reported testing and the official testing submitted upon enrollment does not validate those scores, Olin College reserves the right to rescind the student’s offer of admission.

 For students attending high school outside the U.S.: Official SAT or ACT scores must be submitted with the application to Olin.
 Test scores sent directly from the testing agency (College Board or ACT) or that appear on an official high school transcript are considered official.
 All testing results must be received by our January 2, 2020 application deadline.
 If you’re planning to sit for the December 2019 test date, please request that scores be sent to us by the application deadline.
 Our school codes are:

 *All required forms can be accessed through your Common Application account.